Take your love for Homer beyond the Simpsons.

 Discover the enduring ideas of greats like Socrates, Plato, and Aristotle.
 Master enough ancient Greek and Latin to study classic texts in their original language.
 Explore the many facets of antiquity: from history, religion, and philosophy to art, science, and technology.

-Meanwhile, you’ll have lots of room to round out your education with courses from other departments or faculties.
+Meanwhile, you’ll have lots of room to round out your education with courses from other departments or faculties and with work experience through co-op.

 Once you’ve graduated, the broad thinking demanded by Classical Studies will serve you well in a range of careers, including law, policy, culture, education, and more.